How to Deal With a Selfish Partner: 10 Healthy Relationship Approaches

 9. Seek Professional Help if Needed

-Sometimes selfishness is rooted in deeper psychological issues such as narcissism, unresolved trauma, or communication barriers.
+Sometimes selfishness is rooted in deeper psychological issues such as narcissism, trauma therapy, or communication barriers.
 A couples therapist can help facilitate honest dialogue and provide tools to rebuild balance.

 Therapy is not just for when things are falling apart.
 It can be a proactive, supportive space for both partners to grow.
 Suggest counseling not as a threat, but as a path toward better understanding.